 Air Fryer Tips & Notes

 - Do not overcrowd the air fryer.
 This is to ensure that the chicken can be cooked evenly.
-Air fryer works by circulating hot air around the food.
+The air fryer works by circulating hot air around the food.
 If you overcrowd the basket, it would hinder the air flow and result in unevenly cooked food.
 Cook in batches if needed.

 - Flip the chicken halfway through.
 It helps the air fryer chicken to crisp up on all sides.
 Furthering the first point above, I like to brush another layer of oil on the other side of the chicken after flipping it.